Norma Merrick Sklarek

 Norma Merrick Sklarek (April 15, 1926 – February 6, 2012) was an American architect.
-Sklarek was the first African American woman to become a licensed architect in the states of New York (1954) and California (1962).
+Sklarek was the first African American woman to become a licensed architect in the states of New York (1954) and California (1962), as well as the first Black woman to become a member of the American Institute of Architects (AIA).
 Her notable works include the United States Embassy in Tokyo, Japan (1976) and the Terminal One station at the Los Angeles International Airport (1984).
+Sklarek is credited with helping to pave the way for other female and minority architects.
+AIA board member Anthony Costello called her the “Rosa Parks of architecture” in the AIA newsletter.

 Early life and education

-Norma Merrick Sklarek was born on April 15, 1926 in Harlem, New York.
+Norma Merrick Sklarek was born on April 15, 1926, in Harlem, New York.
 Her parents, Dr. Walter Ernest Merrick, a doctor, and Amy Merrick (née Willoughby), a seamstress, were immigrants from Trinidad.
 She grew up in Crown Heights, Brooklyn.
 At home, Norma's father engaged her in a wide range of activities, including fishing, painting, and carpentry.
 For high school, Norma attended Hunter College High School, an all-girls magnet school with a predominately white student body.
 Norma excelled academically, keeping up with the rigors of academic study.
 Noticing Norma's propensity towards visual arts and mathematics, her father suggested she pursue architecture as a career.

 In 1944, Sklarek enrolled at Barnard College.
 After one year, she transferred to Columbia University, where she pursued architectural design studies.
 She graduated in 1950 with a Bachelors of Architecture, as one of only a handful of women, and the only African American woman in her class.